 Data structures are nowadays used to organize huge amounts of data so that algorithms can process them efficiently.
 This course introduces most important data structures used in Computer Science.
-Previous familiarity with programming using an object oriented language like Java is presumed.
-Different implementations of the structures using such programming language and a functional one will be described and corresponding performances will be analyzed and compared.
+Previous familiarity with programming using an objectoriented language like Java is presumed.
+Different implementations of the structures using such programming language and a functional one will be described, and corresponding performances will be analyzed and compared.
 Applications of data structures to solve different problems will also be presented.
-Contents

-- - Functional Programming.

-- Linear data structures: stacks, queues and

-- Trees: search trees, heaps and balanced

-- Hash tables: hash function and, collision resolution techniques.

-- Graphs: directed and undirected graphs, depth and breadth first traversals, topological sorting.
+- 1. Functional Programming. - 2.
+Linear data structures: stacks, queues, and lists. - 3.
+Trees: search trees, heaps, and balanced trees. - 4.
+Hash tables: hash function and collision resolution techniques. - 5.
+Graphs: directed and undirected graphs, depth, and breadth first traversals, topological sorting.